Dutch Harbor Cruise Port Guide

 WWII Visitor Center

 Housed in the original 1942 military air-control tower near the airport.
 Exhibits on the Aleutian Campaign, the Japanese bombing of Dutch Harbor (June 1942), and the forced internment of Unangan people.
 Reconstructed radio room upstairs.
-WWII-era films shown in a 1940s-style theatre.
+WWII-era films shown in a 1940s-style theater.
 Veterans enter free.

 Cost